shishirsuman6/Robo-Advisory-A-Study/README.md

 ## Results

 * What has been the business impact of this company so far?
+    >[Nerdwallet][7] has reviewed **Where Betterment shines**.
+    >
-    > *"Betterment is a clear leader among robo-advisors.
+    >>*"Betterment is a clear leader among robo-advisors.
 The company offers two service options: Betterment Digital, its legacy offering, has no account minimum and charges 0.25% of assets under management annually.
 Betterment Premium provides unlimited phone access to certified financial planners for a 0.40% fee and a $100,000 account minimum."*
-    >
-    >>[Nerdwallet][7] has has reviewed **Where Betterment shines**.

 [7]: <https://www.nerdwallet.com/reviews/investing/advisors/betterment?scrollTo=full-review-scroll-targets> "Nerdwallet on betterment"